sftpplus/sftpplus-docs/src/doc_source/guides/ldap.rst

     full home path.

-Enable access to the Local Manager service
+Enable access to the Web Manager service
 ==========================================

-While the LDAP server holds all the accounts for your organization, most probably only a few of those accounts should get **administration** access to the Local Manager services.
+While the LDAP server holds all the accounts for your organization, most probably only a few of those accounts should get **administration** access to the Web Manager services.

 By default, SFTPPlus does not allow mapping administration accounts to LDAP accounts.